-Karyn Tomczak, director of the WCU dance program, will receive the 2014 Dance Teacher Award for Higher Education at the Dance Teacher Summit to be held in New York City in August.
+Dance program director Karyn Tomczak will receive the Dance Teacher Award for Higher Education during a summit to be held in New York City in August.

 A troupe of budding Broadway stars from around the world will hit the stage at WCU this weekend to cap the 2014 Triple Arts intensive musical theatre summer camp.